 Everything goes into your blender, NutriBullet, what-have-you, with a cup of cold water and some ice.

-VEGA PROTEIN & GREENS POWDER
+VEGAN PROTEIN & GREENS POWDER

--3 tasty flavors; vanilla, chocolate and berry
+-2 tasty flavors; vanilla, and chocolate

 I use a scoop of the Vanilla powder for a breakfast smoothie and add 1 frozen banana, blueberries or strawberries, unsweetened almond milk, water, chia seeds.